When

 It

-is true, as a soloist Walter Schneiderhan is less talented than Wolfgang
+is true, as a soloist Walter Schneiderhan is considered less talented

-Schneiderhan.
-But it is also true that, while he lived in the shadow
+than Wolfgang Schneiderhan.
+But it is also true that, while he lived

-music player and there are a few recordings of this Austrian musician
+concertos.
+There are a few recordings of this Austrian musician that

-that do deserve attention.
-Among them the Remington discs, despite
+do deserve attention.
+Among them the Remington discs, despite the

 technical aspects, and a limited recording time.